• Skip to primary navigation

 Habitat

-I typically find Gyroporus cyanescens in the summer when I'm out hunting things like chanterelles and black trumpet in hardwood forests with plenty of oaks, but I've seen them in more mixed woods heavy on the aspen too, especially in Northern Minnesota.
+I typically find Gyroporus cyanescens in the summer when I'm out hunting things like chanterelles and black trumpet mushrooms in hardwood forests with plenty of oaks, but I've seen them in more mixed woods heavy on the aspen too, especially in Northern Minnesota.
 Unlike chanterelles and trumpets, it seems like their mycorhyzal relationship could be more with the ground itself than specific trees, according to some of the experts, which would account for people seeing it in odd places like meadows with no trees in sight.

 The Key: Sandy Soil